B1nus/aoc20.wat/README.md

 # aoc20.wasm
-Solving [Advent of Code 2020](https://adventofcode.com/2020) in [WebAssembly](https://webassembly.org/).
-I write in the binary format and I use the web as my host environment.
-Run my solutions with my helper python script *server.py* and give the argument of the day to test: `$ python serve.py 5`.
-You also need some input files of your own.
+Solving [Advent of Code 2020](https://adventofcode.com/2020) in [WebAssembly](https://webassembly.org/) using the [text format](https://webassembly.github.io/spec/core/text/index.html).
+You can use `wasmtime --dir=.
+1.wat` or any other Webassembly runtime to run my solutions.